MorbidDevil/PowerToys-Run-ImdbSearch/README.md

 ## Features

-- Search for movies, tvseries and actors from the imdb website
+- Search for all (movies, series and actors) from the imdb website
-- Or search only for movies from the imdb website
+- Or search only for movies, series from the imdb website

 ## Installation